 **Mission**: Our mission is to mature and multiply disciples, as commanded by Jesus (Matthew 28:18-20, Colossians 1:28).

-The faith of a child. not event driven, not numbers driven. children have tremendous capacity to learn and grow. assist parents
+The faith of a child. not event driven, not numbers driven.
+Children have a tremendous capacity to learn and grow.

 Lock into the potential of youth / integrate the generations / mentorship / wisdom and exuberance